Homemade Light Box for Tracing

 Rip Dadoes Into the Sides

-Use these jigs to get better performance from your benchtop or stationary table saw.
-With safer, more accurate rip cuts in mind!
+Use these jigs to improve the performance of your benchtop or fixed table saw.
+Rip cuts that are safer and more precise!

 Cut Sides to Length